Lenore Coffee: 1920–1923: Titling and editing jobs

-After Mid-Channel (1920) was released, Garson decided to close his studio, and moved to the East Coast for more financing.
-Sometime later, Louis Anger hired Coffee based on the recommendation of a friend to write title cards and re-edit two films.
+After Mid-Channel (1920) was released, Garson decided to close his studio and moved to the East Coast for more financing.
+Sometime later, Louis Anger hired Coffee after a friend had recommended her to write title cards and re-edit two films.
 She was hired at her proposed salary of $1,000 on each film.
 Within ten days, she had reassembled a rough cut and screened it to Anger and Lew Cody.
 Both men were pleased and made further suggestions.
 Coffee restructured the second film and had the actors return for iris shots, which she directed.

 Following this job, Coffee was approached by Sam Roark to write title cards and edit six films, starring Australian actor Snowy Baker.
 The editing job was done at Colonel Selig's Zoo.
 There, Coffee received a message to see Irving Thalberg in his office at Universal Studios.
 Thalberg offered to hire her on a yearly contract for $200 a week to write film scenarios.
 By then, Coffee had only written original stories.
 Meanwhile, she received a counteroffer from Metro Pictures, with a proposed salary of $250 a week.
-She informed Thalberg she was accepting Metro Pictures' offer.
+She informed Thalberg she had accepted Metro Pictures' offer.

-At Metro Pictures, Coffee spent two years working with playwright Bayard Veiller, considering it her apprenticeship as a scenarist.
-During her time there, the Roscoe Arbuckle scandal had occurred, which indirectly caused the formation of the Hays Code.
+At Metro Pictures, Coffee spent two years working with playwright Bayard Veiller, which she considered as her apprenticeship as a scenarist.
+During her time there, Roscoe Arbuckle had been accused of rape and manslaughter, which indirectly caused the formation of the Motion Production Code.
 By winter 1921, Coffee handed her first completed script to Veiller, with Bert Lydell intended to star.
 She and Veiller made further revisions, which included polishing the dialogue.
 However, Metro Pictures foreclosed and Veiller moved back to New York.
 With one year left on her contract, Coffee relocated to New York with Veiller and Lydell.